 Biodiversity is extremely high in this flooded forest along the lower Amazon.
-The region hosts an amazing number of avifauna; there are 681 reported bird species including red-shouldered macaws (Ara nobilis), sun parakeets (Aratinga solstitialis), and green-rumped parrotlets (Forpus passerinus).
+In terms of avifauna; there are 681 reported bird species including red-shouldered macaws (Ara nobilis), sun parakeets (Aratinga solstitialis) and green-rumped parrotlets (Forpus passerinus).

-The Tapajós-Xingu moist forests lie to the south and the Uatuma-Trombeta moist forests to the north.
+The Tapajós-Xingu moist forests lie to the south and the Uatuma-Trombetas moist forests to the north.
 The Monte Alegre várzea is upstream and the Marajó várzea is downstream along the Amazon.

 The flooded forests of this ecoregion exemplify the incredible adaptability of species.
 Trees, grasses and shrubs that can be partially submerged under water for months at a time.